duengeonmasterr/GABD/README.md

   - GABD is a python package that helps you to calculate Gaussian and Binomial distribution very easily.
 ### Where to get it
-The source code is currently hosted on GitHub at: https://github.com/duengeonmasterr/gabd Binary installers for the latest released version are available at the Python package index and on conda.
+The source code is currently hosted on GitHub at: https://github.com/duengeonmasterr/gabd

+Binary installers for the latest released version are available at the [Python package index](https://pypi.org/project/gabd/).

 ```sh
 pip install gabd